beepbeeptechnology/beepbeeptechnology.github.io/docs/index.md

 # Overview
 We help people automate everything related to data.

-We are for the people who don't want to learn new tools or platforms, who just want data that they can rely on.
+We are for the people who don't necessarily want to continually learn new tools or platforms, who just want data that they can rely on.

 We have deep and current expertise in many aspects of data engineering, analytics and science, so you don't have to.